Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Results

 \subsection{Overall Case Study Results}

-The results of the experiment are presented in Figure \ref{fig:boxplot}.
+The results of the experiment are presented in Figure~\ref{fig:boxplot}.
 Each plot represents the distribution of integration times, the horizontal axis being the value of the specific metric for each task.

-A regression analysis of the data has been performed using both a linear and a quadratic polynomial.
+A regression analysis of the data was performed using both a linear and a quadratic polynomial.
 The application of such regression models assumes that the samples are independent and that the errors in the approximation are normally distributed.

-The first assumption is not verified, since there exist relationships between the samples, considering that the same subject performs ten different tasks, and therefore the ability of the subject affects more than one sample and that the learning that each subject experiences while performing each task can affect the completion time of the following tasks.
-The effect of this strong limitation could be mitigated through a multi-variable regression that considers the order of performance of each task, and through hierarchical modeling which could shed light on the effect of the capabilities of each subject.
-Although of great interest, both routes are outside the scope of this research.
+The independence assumption was not strictly satisfied, since the same participant performed multiple tasks: individual ability affected more than one observation, and learning or fatigue effects may have carried across tasks.
+To address this limitation directly, Section~\ref{subsec:mixed-effects} presents a linear mixed-effects analysis with participant as a random intercept, which accounts for within-subject correlation and provides more conservative estimates of the complexity--effort relationship.
+Task order was randomized per participant and preceded by an untimed tutorial session \cite{pugliese2018development}, distributing any residual ordering effects across conditions rather than confounding them with complexity levels.
+Individual task sequences were not recorded in the original experimental protocol, precluding inclusion of task order as a covariate; this is addressed as a limitation in Section~\ref{subsec:limitations} and identified as a target for future experimental designs.

-The second assumption, that the residuals are normally distributed is verified.
-The residuals have an almost normal distribution, with the quadratic model being closer than the linear one.
+The second assumption, that the residuals were normally distributed, was verified.
+The residuals had an almost normal distribution, with the quadratic model being closer than the linear one.
 Given that the low end of these plots is not well approximated with a straight line, probably an exponential distribution would be a better approximation of the residuals.
-This can be explained considering the high variance of the data, and from the fact that in a human experiment a large number of variables are at play, and a single variable model cannot explain the whole behavior.
+This is expected given the high variance in human performance data, where a single-variable model cannot capture the full range of behavior.

-Table \ref{tab:statistical-analysis} presents the statistical results of the linear and quadratic polynomial regressions.
-For all metrics and for both regression models, the p-value is below the cut-off value of 0.05, meaning that there is strong evidence against the null hypothesis that the two variables in the model are not connected.
+Table~\ref{tab:statistical-analysis} presents the statistical results of the linear and quadratic polynomial regressions.
+For all metrics and for both regression models, the \emph{p}-value is below the cut-off value of 0.05, meaning that there is strong evidence against the null hypothesis that the two variables in the model are not connected.
 This result indicates that both the linear and quadratic models are significant.